Geoffrey Robertson: Legal career

 In 2002 he defended Dow Jones in Dow Jones & Co Inc v Gutnick, a case where Joseph Gutnick, an Australian mining magnate, sued Dow Jones after an article critical of him was published on the website of Barron's newspaper.
 Gutnick successfully applied to the High Court of Australia, requesting for the case to be heard in Australia rather than the United States, where the First Amendment protects free speech.
 Robertson then appealed the case to the United Nations Human Rights Committee.
 The case was described as a "very worrying decision" as it potentially opened the door for libel cases related to internet publishing to be heard in any country and in multiple countries for the same article.

-In December 2002 Robertson was retained by The Washington Post to represent its veteran war correspondent, Jonathan Randal, in The Hague at the United Nations Court, the International Criminal Tribunal for the former Yugoslavia.
+In December 2002, Robertson was retained by The Washington Post to represent its veteran war correspondent, Jonathan Randal, in The Hague at the United Nations Court, the International Criminal Tribunal for the former Yugoslavia.
 He established the principle of qualified privilege for the protection of journalists in war crimes courts.

-In 2006 Geoffrey Robertson successfully defended The Wall Street Journal (WSJ) in Jameel v Wall Street Journal Europe.
+In 2006, Robertson successfully defended The Wall Street Journal (WSJ) in Jameel v Wall Street Journal Europe.
 The case centred on an article published in the WSJ in 2002, which alleged that the United States were monitoring the bank accounts of a Saudi Arabian businessman to ensure he was not funding terrorists.
 Jameel, who was represented by Carter-Ruck, was originally awarded £40,000 in damages but this was overturned in favour of the WSJ.
 The case was viewed by The Lawyer as a landmark case which redefined the earlier case of Reynolds v Times Newspapers Ltd, upholding the right to publish if it is deemed to be in the public interest.

-In early 2007, instructed by the Indigenous lawyer Michael Mansell, Robertson took proceedings for the Aboriginal Tasmanians to recover 15 sets of their stolen ancestral remains, then being held in the basement of the Natural History Museum in London.
+In early 2007, instructed by the Indigenous lawyer Michael Mansell, Robertson took proceedings for Aboriginal Tasmanians to recover 15 sets of their stolen ancestral remains, then being held in the basement of the Natural History Museum in London.
 He accused the museum of wishing to retain them for "genetic prospecting".

 Robertson has appeared in cases before the European Court of Human Rights and in other courts across the world.

 Among these, Robertson was involved in the defence of Michael X in Trinidad and has appeared for the defence in a libel case against the former Singaporean prime minister Lee Kuan Yew.
 He was also involved in the controversial inquest of Helen Smith and also in the Blom-Cooper Commission inquiry into the smuggling of guns from Israel through Antigua to Colombia.

 Robertson has been on several human rights missions on behalf of Amnesty International, including to Mozambique, Venda, Czechoslovakia, Malawi, Vietnam and South Africa.

 Until 2007 he sat as an appeal judge at the UN Special Court for Sierra Leone.

-In 2010 Robertson unsuccessfully defended Julian Assange, the founder of WikiLeaks, in extradition proceedings in the United Kingdom.
+In 2010, Robertson unsuccessfully defended Julian Assange, the founder of WikiLeaks, in extradition proceedings in the United Kingdom.

-In 2013 Robertson was appointed an honorary associate of the National Secular Society.
+In 2013, Robertson was appointed an honorary associate of the National Secular Society.